 - Improved Alertness a good night’s sleep will provide you with more energy and a higher level of alertness the next day.
 When waking up feeling refreshed, it’s easier to go out and attack your day.

-Detriments of sleep deprivation?
+Detriments of Sleep Deprivation

 - Memory Loss sleep plays a role in memory consolidation.
 Deep sleep, in particular, is important for your brain to make memories and connections.